 Mr. Guillen has also been invited as guest artist to the International Music Festival in Medellin, Colombia, The International Music Festival in Naolinco, Mexico, the Victoria-Bach Festival, the Quartz Mountain Music Festival, the Texas Music Festival, and the Masterworks Festival Orchestra among others.

-Colombian violinist Mauricio Oliveros is currently the Associate Concertmaster of the Symphony of Southeast Texas and is on the Adjunct Faculty at Houston Baptist University.
+Colombian violinist/arranger Mauricio Oliveros is currently the Associate Concertmaster of the Symphony of Southeast Texas and is on the Adjunct Faculty at Houston Baptist University.
 He attained his Doctor of Musical Arts in Violin Performance at the University of Houston.
 Dr. Oliveros also holds a Graduate Artist Certificate in Violin Performance and Masters in both Violin Performance and Music Theory.
 His main teachers were Pedro M. Torres, Dr. Curt Thompson, Julia Bushkova, and Andrzej Grabiec.
-As an active recitalist and chamber musician, Dr. Oliveros performs regularly throughout the American Continent, and has also appeared as soloist with the University of Houston Concerto Orchestra, the Magnolia Chamber Orchestra and the Valle Symphony Orchestra in Colombia.
-In addition, Mauricio has been a member of the Youth Orchestra of the Americas (YOA), the Valle Symphony Orchestra in Colombia, and several orchestras in Texas.
+As an active recitalist and chamber musician, Dr. Oliveros performs regularly throughout the American Continent, and has also appeared as soloist with the Symphony of Southeast Texas, the University of Houston Concerto Orchestra, the Magnolia Chamber Orchestra, and in Colombia with the Sinfonica del Valle and the Ensamble Bacata.
+In addition, Mauricio has been a member of the Sinfonica del Valle, the Youth Orchestra of the Americas (YOA), and several orchestras in Texas.

 Spanish pianist Yanira Soria has performed extensively as a soloist and chamber musician throughout the United States, China, Spain, Mexico, Czech Republic, Puerto Rico, Colombia, and Honduras.
 She holds degrees from Sam Houston State University and University of Houston, where she completed her Doctorate of Musical Arts and Master of Music degrees in Collaborative Piano and Chamber Music, studying under Mr. Timothy Hester.